 By the fall of 1941, most communities in and around the region were behind the idea of secession.
 In a contest held by the Siskiyou Daily News, the name “State of Jefferson” was officially born.
 Several Oregon and California counties joined in.

 In order to garner attention, a protest was staged along Highway 99 near Yreka.
 Members of Yreka’s 20-30 Club stopped cars and passed out a declaration and pledged to secede every Thursday until the State of Jefferson became recognized as a state.

 The movement gained momentum and Stanton Delaplane won the Pulitzer Prize writing about the conditions leading up to Jefferson State’s “official” secession.
 A gubernatorial race was held, complete with a parade and speeches and even a dancing bear, but then, on December 7th, 1941, the bombing of Pearl Harbor took precedence over the region’s rebellion.

 Even today, the dream lives on for this unrealized, some might even say, mystical State of Jefferson.
 With majestic Mt.
 Shasta at its heart, and the Cascades forming its backbone, the region’s wild rivers and rugged peaks both isolate and, at times, insulate its residents from the more populated outside world.
 Ranching, mining and logging have been its traditional source of wealth, but now recreation and tourism compete as major industries.
 But it’s the people who reside here that make the greatest contribution to the character of the region.

-Please click on our Publication Tab to read a few of the back issues of our happy little monthly Jefferson Backroads Publications.
+Please click on our Publication Tab and select Back Issues to read any of our 120+ publications of our happy little monthly Jefferson Backroads Publications.